webpropopuli/cs50Mobile/project0/README.md

 *Not sure what 'unchecked' means*

 ## Instructions
 Inside of [index.html](/index.html), you'll find some starter HTML.
-You shouldn't need to edit this file at all.
-Open this file on your computer into any browser to run the project.
-Make sure that [script.js](/script.js) and [styles.css](/styles.css) are in the same local directory.
 With the file open in your browser, you should see a `New TODO` button, which `alert`s when clicked.
 Your goal will be to get this button to create new TODOs.

-Inside [styles.css](/styles.css), you'll find some pre-written CSS for your convenience.
+[styles.css](/styles.css), has some pre-written CSS for your convenience.
 You shouldn't need to edit this file at all, but feel free to if desired.